 We’ve all heard of the cinnamon roll, but what about its cousin, the cinnamon crescent?
-This messy looking croissant acts as a mouth-watering nest for buttery cinnamon filling just waiting for you to take a bite.
-If you’re looking for an excuse to sink your teeth into some, look no further as today is National Cinnamon Crescent Day!
+This messy looking croissant acts as a mouth-watering nest for buttery cinnamon filling just waiting for you.
+If you’re looking for an excuse to sink your teeth into one, look no further: today is National Cinnamon Crescent Day!

 While it’s not an official holiday, and the origins remain to be seen, you’ll be hard-pressed to find anyone complaining.
 They’re probably too busy enjoying a couple of cinnamon crescents!
-These baked treats are usually drizzled with a white glaze or icing and can be served for breakfast, after school snack, even dessert after dinner.
-We’ve even seen mention of the cinnamon crescent being associated with holidays like Christmas and, cinnamon being a popular spice in Mexican cuisine, even Cinco de Mayo celebrations.
+This baked treat is usually drizzled with a white glaze or icing and can be served for breakfast, or after school.
+Even dessert after dinner!
+We’ve seen the cinnamon crescent associated with holidays like Christmas and, cinnamon being a popular spice in Mexican cuisine, even Cinco de Mayo celebrations.
 Think hojarascas and wedding cookies.
 Also buñuelos and Nutella-dipped churros!

 While you tuck into your flaky crescent roll, you may want to close your eyes and pretend you’re some sort of emperor or empress.
 After all, ancient nations referred to the cinnamon spice as being a gift fit for monarchs and deities.
 Don’t relax too much, though, as the spice was also used to embalm mummies in Ancient Egypt.

 Thankfully, we don’t have to look far for the prized spice these days.
-Not only is it located in aisle 4 of your favourite supermarket, but it can be found in multiple baked goods and desserts.
+We’re lucky to have easy access to it at almost any supermarket.
+What’s more, cinnamon is found in multiple baked goods and desserts.
 Not just the Mexican goodies we mentioned above.
-Take for example raisin bread, custard tarts, apple and cinnamon pies, cinnamon swirls or rolls, and of course today’s pick, the cinnamon crescent.
+Take for example raisin bread, custard tarts, apple pies, plus cinnamon swirls or rolls.
+But of course today’s pick is the cinnamon crescent.
 A delightfully versatile snack, how many can you eat today?